Table Of Contents

 6. Reversal trading

 Much of crypto volatility stems from price oscillating between support and resistance levels in response to price and volume movements, market trends, and sentiment.
 As surely as you know a market is moving in a particular direction, you will also know that it will reverse or pull back.
-This back-and-forth movement is simply the established order of things as markets dynamically respond to supply and demand forces.
-When you engage in reversal trading, you are simply taking advantage of an uptrend or downtrend that will inevitably reverse course
+This back-and-forth movement is simply the established order of things, as markets dynamically respond to supply-and-demand forces.
+When you engage in reversal trading, you are simply taking advantage of an uptrend or downtrend that will inevitably reverse course.

 6 Best Crypto Leverage Trading Strategies

-General Advice for Crypto Leverage Trading
+What Is the Best General Advice for Crypto Leverage Trading?

 • Don’t overcommit on any single trade, no matter how much of a sure thing it appears to be.